Diverse Data Hub

 Each row represents a single company’s gender assessment in a given year and includes organizational details, overall scores, and performance on various gender-related indicators:

-• percent_score – The overall gender assessment score expressed as a percentage for easier comparison.
+• Assessment scores (score, percent_score) – Overall gender assessment score and percentage for comparison.

 Purpose and Use Cases